openstack-archive/searchlight/doc/source/searchlightapi.rst

 Authentication
 --------------

-Searchlight, like other Openstack APIs, depends on Keystone and the Openstack Identity API to handle authentication.
+Searchlight, like other OpenStack APIs, depends on Keystone and the OpenStack Identity API to handle authentication.
 You must obtain an authentication token from Keystone and pass it to Searchlight in API requests with the ``X-Auth-Token`` header.